National School Lunch Program

 How does it work?

-How do children qualify for free or reduced-price lunches?
+How do children qualify for free or reduced-price meals?

 Learn more about school lunch